Welcome to the School of Computer Science

 We have a broad range of expertise in Computing Technologies and Information Systems, including specialisms in robotics and autonomous systems, computer vision and image engineering, medical applications of technology, social computing, games computing, cultural computing and business computing.
 With around 500 students studying our range of undergraduate (BSc), integrated masters (MComp) and postgraduate (MSc, PhD) courses, the School offers an exciting, thriving and expanding environment in which to study.
 Our taught programmes are accredited by both the British Computer Society and the Institution of Analysts and Programmers which ensure graduates are prepared for industry with the skills that employers are seeking.

 We are very proud of our graduates who go on to rewarding jobs in a range of applications of technology.
 This year’s Destination of Leavers from Higher Education survey showed over 93% of our graduates were in work (or further study) six months after completing their degree.
 As in previous years, our rate of graduate employment was around 10% above the computing sector average, showing that Lincoln students were more successful in finding employment after graduation.

 The research carried out by students and academics in the School of Computer Science is ground-breaking.
-In the most recent external Research Assessment carried out nearly two-thirds of our staff’s publications as being of “international quality” or better.
-Some 15% was judged to be “world-leading in terms of originality, significance and rigour”; a fantastic achievement for a relatively new department and is evidence of our very rapid growth and the expertise of our lecturers and professors.
+In the most recent external Research Assessment carried out nearly two-thirds of our staff’s publications were rated as being of “international quality” or “world leading”.
+That is a fantastic achievement for a relatively new department and is evidence of our very rapid growth and the expertise of our lecturers and professors.

 Our highly-active research centres feature world-leading developments in computer vision, in robotics and autonomous systems and in social computing, and we have strong links to many industrial collaborators and other universities around the world.
 We always try to incorporate our research findings into our taught curriculum wherever possible and under the banner of “student as producer” we give all students opportunities to get involved in this leading-edge and exciting work.
 We look forward to meeting and working with you.